mcgivrer/minimal/docs/docs/chapter-02-java_enum_as_configuration.md

 ### The configuration file :

-The properties file is a standard one and our own will figure out as below:
+The properties file is standard and our own will figure out as below:

 ```properties
 app.main.title=GDemoApp-test